susy2015/ZInvisible/README.md

 This should generate some pdf and png files, which you may rsync and view as desired.

-### La Fin
+## La Fin
 If everything has worked up to this point, you have arrived at The End.
 You will go far, my friend.
 Otherwise, don't worry.
 Keep trying and contact an expert if you cannot resolve the issues.
-Feel free to post issues on the issues page.
+Feel free to post issues on the issues page of this repository.
 Also, you are welcome to help solve the current issues if you have time.